gjtorikian/isBinaryFile/README.md

 All the logic is also pretty much ported from [ag](https://github.com/ggreer/the_silver_searcher).

-Note: if the file doesn't exists or it is empty, this function returns false.
+Note: if the file doesn't exist or it is empty, this function returns `false`.

 ## Installation